Malta Day Celebrations Saturday 14th September in Waterlooville

-Maltese Fair: Stalls selling Maltese products. - Here you will be able to purchase Galletti, Gbejniet, Twistees, Bigilla, Hobz biz-zejt, Pastizzi, Imqaret, Ravjul, Kinnie, Cisk Lager, Maltese Wines Liqueurs and many other Maltese produce that we can lay our hands on.
+Maltese Fair: Stalls selling Maltese products. - Here you will be able to purchase Galletti, Gbejniet, Twistees, Pastizzi, Imqaret, Ravjul, Kinnie, Cisk Lager, Maltese Wines Liqueurs and many other Maltese produce that we can lay our hands on.
 Tip - those intending to buy frozen goods may want to consider bringing with them a picnic cooler.
-In the food department we are once again running a Maltese Kitchen.
-The kitchen is dedicated to serving traditional Maltese cuisine.
-This year we are once again bringing our Maltese Chef Pawlu of Paolo’s Kitchen, renown for his Maltese traditional cooking!
-Among these will be the traditional fenkata (fried rabbit), spaghetti with rabbit sauce, Maltese platter including Maltese sausage, timpana and other traditional Maltese dishes. – Eat to your heart’s content in traditional Maltese style!
-We will also be running Full Bar serving ice-cold Cisk lager beers and wine, the fabulous Kinnie and other drinks!
+The fair closes at 2.00 pm.

 Entrance is free and everyone is welcome!
-All activities will finish at 5.00pm.
+All activities will finish by 6.00pm.

 We now ask you to come and join us celebrate this wonderful feast together with your family and friends, for a fun filled, exciting day and a true taste of Maltese culture!